fys4220/fys4220.github.io/fys4220-jbook/part-information/information_tools.md

 ## Git and Github
 You will be using [Git](https://git-scm.com) and Github.uio.no to manage your code.
 Git is a version control system that lets you manage and keep track of you source code history.
-Git uses so called repositories to store a collection of files of various different versions (file history) of a project.
+Git uses so-called repositories to store a collection of files of various different versions (file history) of a project.
 Github is a cloud-based hosting service that lets you manage Git repositories.
 UiO runs an enterprise version of the Github service hosted on UiO controlled servers.

 A Github organisation will be created for FYS4220 and each of you will create your own personal Git repository within this organisation.
 A Github organization is simply an area where multiple repositories are collected and more easily managed.
 To activate your user, you will first need to log in to Github.uio.no using your UiO credentials.
 Only then it will be possible to add you to the FYS4220 organisation.